mousepawmedia/devdocs/source/guides/reviewing.rst

 Principle #6
 -------------------------------

-**Consider how the code will work in production.** Design is important, and integration matters.
+-*Consider how the code will work in production.** Design is important, and integration matters.
 How will this code function in the real world?
 How will it handle bad input and user error?
 Will it play well with the rest of the code base?
 In short, be demanding of the code.
 (See Principle #3.)